Legal Intelligence through

 - Where: Knowles Conference Center, Georgia State University College of Law, 85 Park Place NE, Atlanta

-Join GSU Law Review from 8 a.m. to 4 p.m.
+Join GSU Law Review from 8 a.m. to 5 p.m.
 Friday, April 5, 2019 for the symposium featuring scholars, national experts, practicing attorneys and thought leaders for a discussion about the future of the legal profession.
+The program has been approved for 5 hours of CLE credit.

-Warren Agin, Adjunct Professor, Boston College of Law & Director of Professional Development, LexPredict
+Warren Agin, Adjunct Professor, Boston College of Law & Senior Consultant,

 Kevin Ashley, Professor of Law, Pitt Law